velvia/links/rust.md

 * [2017 RustConf - Improving Rust Performance through Profiling](https://www.youtube.com/watch?v=hTHp0gjWMLQ)
 * [Flamer](https://github.com/llogiq/flamer) - an alternative to generating FlameGraphs if one is willing to instrument code.
 Warning: might require nightly Rust features.
 * [Rust Profiling with Instruments on OSX](http://carol-nichols.com/2015/12/09/rust-profiling-on-osx-cpu-time/) - but apparently cannot export CSV to FlameGraph :(
+  - Also useful for heap/memory analysis, including tracking retained vs transient allocations
 * [cargo-profiler](https://github.com/kernelmachine/cargo-profiler) - only works in Linux :(

 * [coz](https://github.com/plasma-umass/coz) and its Cargo plugin, [coz-rs](https://github.com/alexcrichton/coz-rs)  -- "a new kind of profiler that unlocks optimization opportunities missed by traditional profilers.
 Coz employs a novel technique we call causal profiling that measures optimization potential"
 * [Rust Perf Book Profiling Page](https://nnethercote.github.io/perf-book/profiling.html) - lots of good links

-For heap profiling try [memory-profiler](https://github.com/koute/memory-profiler) - written in Rust by the Nokia team!

-* [dhat](https://docs.rs/dhat/0.2.2/dhat/) - Swap out the global allocator, will profile your allocations & max heap usage
-* [Heaptrack](https://github.com/KDE/heaptrack) and [working with Rust](https://gist.github.com/HenningTimm/ab1e5c05867e9c528b38599693d70b35) works for Rust, but only on Linux.
-* [stats_alloc](https://crates.io/crates/stats_alloc) can dump out incremental stats about allocation.
-Or just use `jemalloc-ctl`.
-* [deepsize](https://crates.io/crates/deepsize) - macro to recursively find size of an object
-* [Measuring Memory Usage in Rust](https://rust-analyzer.github.io//blog/2020/12/04/measuring-memory-usage-in-rust.html) - thoughts on working around the fact we don't have a GC to track deep memory usage

 [cargo-asm](https://github.com/gnzlbg/cargo-asm) can dump out assembly or LLVM/IR output from a particular method.
 I have found this useful for really low level perf analysis.
 NOTE: if the method is generic, you need to give a "monomorphised" or filled out method.
 Also, methods declared inline won't show up.
 * What I like to do with asm output: check if rustc has inlined certain methods.
 Also you can clearly see where dynamic dispatch happens and how complicated generated code seems.
 More complicated code usually == slower.
 * [llvm-mca](https://www.llvm.org/docs/CommandGuide/llvm-mca.html) - really detailed static analysis and runtime prediction at the machine instruction level

-What I've found that works (but see cargo flamegraph above for easier way):
+What works on a Mac (but see cargo flamegraph above for easier way):
 ```sh
 sudo dtrace -c './target/release/bench-2022f41cf9c87baf --profile-time 120' -o out.stacks -n 'profile-997 /pid == $target/ { @[ustack(100)] = count(); }'
 ~/src/github/FlameGraph/stackcollapse.pl out.stacks | ~/src/github/FlameGraph/flamegraph.pl >rust-bench.svg